Clothing Guidelines for Reenactors

 Participants are strongly requested to interact with visitors, have pictures taken and talk to individuals.
 As a result, all participants are strongly encouraged to improve their impression to the “Best” level in order to give a more authentic experience to public.

-Please inquire about the details for officers’ uniforms.
+Please write to firstname.lastname@example.org about the details for officers’ uniforms.
 A limited number of reenactors are allowed to participate as officers.

 In general, follow the guidelines for the unit to which you belong, if you are a member of a reenacting unit.